Types of cases we litigate

 First, we do not handle the following types of cases: criminal defense; parole; family law (including child support, child custody, and divorce); personal injury; immigration; consumer fraud; insurance issues or IRS and tax issues.
 CCDC is NOT an attorney referral service.
 If you need assistance with one of these types of cases, and/or if you need a list of attorneys or information about organizations that assist low-income Coloradans with legal matters, we recommend you consult:

-Second, filling out our online intake form or completing the intake interview process does not form an attorney-client relationship, nor does it guarantee that CCDC will help you in any way.
+Third, filling out our online intake form or completing the intake interview process does not form an attorney-client relationship, nor does it guarantee that CCDC will help you in any way.

-Third, we are a small nonprofit organization, dedicated to using legal advocacy to empower Colorado communities.
-There are many cases and problems of unfairness and injustice which the CCDC Civil Rights Legal Program is simply unable to handle.
+Fourth, we are a small nonprofit organization, dedicated to using legal advocacy to empower Colorado communities.
+There are many cases and problems of unfairness and injustice that the CCDC Civil Rights Legal Program is simply unable to handle.
 We receive many requests for assistance each month and have limited staff and resources.
 We ultimately pursue a small fraction of cases that come in through our public intake process.

 Important: All legal claims have time deadlines.
 Please be careful when requesting assistance for an issue with an upcoming deadline.
 If you are facing an upcoming court date or similar deadline, it is highly recommended that you continue to seek legal assistance elsewhere.
 Typically, we need several weeks, and sometimes longer, to respond and cannot guarantee that we will provide you with legal representation or advice.